Thank you for considering adoption!

 What Do I Need to Do to Adopt from Rabbit Rescue and Friends?

-1. Learn about what care and equipment your rabbits will need.
+1. Learn about what care and equipment your animals will need.

 Hamster/gerbil minimum housing criteria: 80cm cage with environmental enrichment.

-Please make sure you can prove you meet all of the above by sending over photos when making any adoption enquiries.
+Please make sure to send evidence of appropriate housing as defined above by sending over photos with dimensions when making any adoption enquiries.
 Please feel free to get in touch with any questions.